Resource-efficient simulation of noisy quantum circuits and application to network-enabled QRAM optimization

-The following step is crucial to extending entanglement from bipartite to GHZ states across the entire physical layer of the QRAM.
+\bbsection{Linking of Bell pairs for TD-QRAM} The following step is crucial to extending entanglement from bipartite to GHZ states across the entire physical layer of the QRAM.
 It relies on using an entangled pair to combine two GHZ states of smaller sizes into a larger GHZ state, whose number of qubits equals to the sum of each of the elementary GHZ states ($i.e.$ $n_1$-GHZ linked with a $n_2$-GHZ becomes a $(n_1+n_2)$-GHZ state).

 In this step, we account for decoherence before applying CNOTs, therefore entering the previous expressions for the form of each pair.
-The decoherence to be analysed in this step stems from: \begin{enumerate} \item A nuclear CNOT gate on $eL$ and $nL$ with probability of error $p_n$; \item A nuclear CNOT gate on $eR$ and $nR$ with probability of error $p_n$; \item Nuclear qubits $nL$ and $nR$ decohere after a CNOT for $t'$. \end{enumerate}
+The decoherence to be analysed in this step stems from: \begin{enumerate} \item A nuclear CNOT gate on $\mathrm{eL}$ and $\mathrm{nL}$ with probability of error $p_\mathrm{n}$; \item A nuclear CNOT gate on $\mathrm{eR}$ and $\mathrm{nR}$ with probability of error $p_\mathrm{n}$; \item Nuclear qubits $\mathrm{nL}$ and $\mathrm{nR}$ decohere after a CNOT for $t'$. \end{enumerate}

-Additionally, for each block, we analyse the impact of decoherence by applying the following noise channels: \begin{enumerate} \item Apply depolarising channels with probability $p_{n}$ to all qubits (eL, eR, nL, nR), after applying CNOTs (modelling a noisy CNOT); \item Apply a dephasing channel with probability $\epsilon(t_{nL}'/T_2^n) \equiv \epsilon_{nR}'^{(2)}$ and $\epsilon(t_{nR}'/T_2^n) \equiv \epsilon_{nL}'^{(2)}$ to nuclear spin qubits $nL$ and $nR$, respectively; \item Apply an amplitude damping channel with probability $\epsilon(t_{nL}'/T_1^n) \equiv \epsilon_{nR}'^{(1)}$ and $\epsilon(t_{nR}'/T_1^n) \equiv \epsilon_{nL}'^{(1)}$ to nuclear spin qubits $nL$ and $nR$, respectively; \end{enumerate}
+Additionally, for each block, we analyse the impact of decoherence by applying the following noise channels: \begin{enumerate} \item Apply depolarising channels with probability $p_{n}$ to all qubits (eL, eR, nL, nR), after applying CNOTs (modelling a noisy CNOT); \item Apply a dephasing channel with probability $\epsilon(t_\mathrm{nL}'/T_2^\mathrm{n}) \equiv \epsilon_\mathrm{nR}'^{(2)}$ and $\epsilon(t_\mathrm{nR}'/T_2^\mathrm{n}) \equiv \epsilon_\mathrm{nL}'^{(2)}$ to nuclear spin qubits $\mathrm{nL}$ and $\mathrm{nR}$, respectively; \item Apply an amplitude damping channel with probability $\epsilon(t_\mathrm{nL}'/T_1^\mathrm{n}) \equiv \epsilon_\mathrm{nR}'^{(1)}$ and $\epsilon(t_\mathrm{nR}'/T_1^\mathrm{n}) \equiv \epsilon_\mathrm{nL}'^{(1)}$ to nuclear spin qubits $\mathrm{nL}$ and $\mathrm{nR}$, respectively; \end{enumerate}

 Note that all the following calculations are now lower bounds for the fidelity, as calculation of the full analytical expressions grows exponentially with the number of qubits.
 Because of this, we keep only the terms up to $\order{\epsilon}$.
-In Appendix~\ref{appendix:approximations}, we detail and test the validity of our approximations.
+In Supplementary Methods, we detail and test the validity of our approximations.

 The final GHZ state in each layer is described by a matrix with the following form:

 where all $\epsilon$ terms are of at least order $\mathcal{O}(\epsilon)$ and do not contribute to infidelity, as they are orthogonal to the GHZ state.